 Launch of "Education for Sustainable Futures: Global Citizenship and the Earth Charter".

 This ANGEL-hosted event will see the editors of this important new book give a brief showcase of the collection, and open a discussion with contributors, and audience members, on the themes that it covers.
+The launch is organised collaboratively between ANGEL, Earth Charter International, the University for Peace and the UNESCO Chair on Education for Sustainable Development with the Earth Charter.

 The Earth Charter declaration is recognized by UNESCO as an instrument to enhance sustainable development, specifically the UNSDGs, as the current global action framework.
 Education for Sustainable Futures highlights the immense potential that the recognition and application of the Earth Charter could have for global education efforts.
 The chapters amplify voices often marginalised in educational discourse, contributing to a more equitable and values-based approach to education.